GUIDELINES FOR DONATIONS TO THE

 Although works written in Japanese and European languages are represented, emphasis is placed on works in English.

-Generally, the decision to add an item to the collections is based not on one factor but on a combination of several criteria listed above and is made by the Curator and/or Archivist.
+Generally, the decision to add an item to the collections is based not on one factor but on a combination of several criteria listed above and is made by the archivists and the associate director.
 Acquisition or acceptance of excessively large or expensive donations that may affect storage capacity, security or staffing requirements will require consultation with the Executive Director of The TMC Library.

 Items in the archives are subject to periodic review and de-selection.
 These items may be given or sold to archival institutions with an appropriate collection policy.
-Duplicate items (books, photographs, and portraits) may de-accessioned and offered for sale.
-This is the decision of the Curator, Archivist and/or Executive Director.
+Duplicate items (books, photographs, and portraits) may be de-accessioned and offered for sale.
+This is the decision of the archivists and the associate director or Executive Director.

 The general collection of Library books is reviewed systematically to identify rare and valuable items in open stacks that should to be transferred to the rare book collection.
-This decision is made by the Curator and the Associate Director, Collection Development.
+This decision is made by the Associate Director, Collection Development.

-The McGovern Historical Center staff does not provide appraisals for gifts donated to the Library.
-Neither does the staff appraise personal books or other items for any purpose.
+The McGovern Historical Collections staff does not provide appraisals for gifts donated to the Library.
+Neither does the staff appraise personal books, archival materials or other items for any purpose.

 Materials (books, papers, photographs, etc) do not circulate outside the departmental premises.
-Scanned images or photocopies may be made available with or without cost at the discretion of the Archivist or Curator.
-In some cases, items may be loaned to other institutions for exhibits or special purposes at the discretion of the Curator or the Archivist.
-The Curator or the Archivist may refuse a loan if items are rare, delicate, in poor condition or subject to degradation through handling, exposure to light or other factors.
+Scanned images or photocopies may be made available with or without cost at the discretion of the Archivist and the Associate Director.
+In some cases, items may be loaned to other institutions for exhibits or special purposes at the discretion of the Archivist and the Associate Director.
+The Archivist and the Associate Director may refuse a loan if items are rare, delicate, in poor condition or subject to degradation through handling, exposure to light or other factors.